quark-engine/quark-engine/docs/source/quark_script.rst

 .. image:: https://hackmd.io/_uploads/ByAqo4ksxg.png

-First, we design a detection rule ``startActivityWithIntent.json`` to identify when an intent is used to start an activity.
+First, we design a detection rule ``startActivityWithIntent.json`` to identify the behavior of using an intent to start an activity.

 Then, we use the API ``behaviorInstance.getMethodsInArgs()`` to retrieve a list of methods that prepare an intent.